 In 2020, I started a research around the Schauder and Sobolev estimates in the theory of parabolic equations (joint work with Lorenzo Marino), with the aim of generalizing a result obtained by N. V. Krylov and E. Priola.

 There are many more topics of mathematics that I love.
-For instance I am really interested in the formalization of the mathemtical aspects for the economic theory and the related models developed in the last century (as the Cobb-Douglas model and the Solow model).
+For instance, I am really interested in the formalization of the mathematical aspects for the economic theory and the related models developed in the last century (as the Cobb-Douglas model and the Solow-Swan model).
 My colleague Mattia Sensi and I have generalized some results concerning the models quoted above, by using classical tools of differential geometry and analysis.
-And more recently, we have started to investigate some problems regarding Benford sequences from a number-theoretical point of view.
+More recently, we started to investigate some problems regarding Benford's law from a number-theoretical point of view.

-During the 2020 lockdown, I started studying the history and the properties of a very particular numbers, the normal numbers.
-With my colleague Daniele Taufer, we are trying to propose different points of view to face the issues linked with these numbers that still today are a kind of mysterious object.
+During the 2020 lockdown, I started studying the history and the properties of a very particular set of numbers: the normal numbers.
+With my colleague Daniele Taufer, we are trying to propose different points of view to face the issues linked with these numbers that still today are mysterious objects.

-In 2021 I started two collaborations in the field of phiolosphy of science and epistemology.
-The first one regards the role of analogies in mathematical discovery.
-This project is carried on jointly with Francesco Nappo.
+In 2021 I started two collaborations in the fields of phiolosophy of science, epistemology, and moral philosophy.
+The first project regards the role of analogies in mathematical discovery.
+This work is carried on jointly with Francesco Nappo.
 Our aim is to provide a novel epistemological account of analogical reasoning in pure mathematics.
 The second collaboration is a joint work with Michele Loi.
 We propose a comprehensive account of justice and fairness in the language of probability theory.